HubbeKing/selfhost-services/README.md

     - Nodes are then joined as worker nodes using `kubeadm token create --print-join-command` and `kubeadm join`

 ### Storage setup
-- NFS shares for `volumes/nfs-volumes/` PVCs need to be created
+- NFS shares for `volumes` PVCs need to be created
     - Must be accessible from the IPs of the nodes in the k8s cluster
+    - Deploy volumes (PV/PVC) with `kubectl apply -f volumes`
-- Longhorn needs no additional setup - simply deploy `volumes/longhorn` with `kubectl apply -f volumes/longhorn`
+- Longhorn needs no additional setup - simply deploy `operators/longhorn` with `kubectl apply -f operators/longhorn`
-    - The storageclass settings can be tweaked if needed for volume HA stuff - see `volumes/longhorn/storageclass.yaml`
+    - The storageclass settings can be tweaked if needed for volume HA stuff - see `operators/longhorn/storageclass.yaml`
 - At this stage, restore volumes from Longhorn backups using the Longhorn UI.
     - Make sure to also create PVs/PVCs via the Longhorn UI.
-- Longhorn handles backups - see Longhorn UI and/or default settings in `volumes/longhorn/deployment.yaml`
+- Longhorn handles backups - see Longhorn UI and/or default settings in `operators/longhorn/deployment.yaml`

 ### Ingress setup
 - Set up `cert-manager` for automated cert renew